Street-View Image Generation from a Bird's-Eye View Layout: Introduction

 \section{Introduction}

-BEV perception for autonomous driving is a fast-growing field, with the goal of learning a cross-view representation that transforms information between the perspective and bird's-eye view.
-Such representation can be used in downstream tasks such as path planning and trajectory forecasting ~\cite{akanStretchBEVStretchingFuture2022,zhangBEVerseUnifiedPerception2022}.
-The recent successes in BEV perception, whether for monocular images~\cite{gosalaBirdSEyeViewPanoptic2022, duttaViTBEVSegHierarchicalTransformer2022, gongGitNetGeometricPriorbased2022} or multi-view images~\cite{huFIERYFutureInstance2021, zhouCrossviewTransformersRealtime2022, xuCoBEVTCooperativeBird2022a}, mostly focus on the discriminative side of BEV perception where the inputs are street-view images and the output is a semantic BEV layout.
-However, the generative side of BEV perception, which aims at synthesizing realistic street-view images from a given BEV semantic layout, is rarely explored.
-A BEV layout concisely describes a traffic scenario at the semantic level, therefore generating its corresponding street-view images can help visualize the scene in a more real-world setting.
+BEV perception for autonomous driving is a fast-growing research area, with the goal of learning a cross-view representation that transforms information between a perspective and a bird's-eye view.
+Such a representation can be used in downstream tasks such as path planning and trajectory forecasting~\cite{zhangBEVerseUnifiedPerception2022}.
+The recent successes in BEV perception, whether for monocular~\cite{gosalaBirdSEyeViewPanoptic2022} or multi-view images~\cite{zhouCrossviewTransformersRealtime2022, xu2022cobevt}, focus on the predictive aspect of BEV perception with street-view images as input and a semantic BEV layout as output.
+However, the generative side of BEV perception—which aims at synthesizing realistic street-view images from a given BEV semantic layout—is far less explored.
+A BEV layout concisely describes a traffic scenario at the semantic level and thus it is a natural representation to use to generate corresponding street-view images.
+This is the first work we are aware of to introduce and tackle such a task.
+There are many applications for this new BEV-conditioned generative model.
+For example, we can create synthetic training data for perception models or visualize safety-critical situations.

-There are many potential applications for the BEV generation task.
-For example, we can create synthetic training data for BEV segmentation models.
-Whereas most current approaches to synthetic training data involve a complex simulator or 3D reconstructed meshes, it is simpler to adopt a controllable generative model for diverse image generation.
-Another benefit provided by the BEV generation is the ease of visualizing and editing traffic scenes.
-In the case of self-driving vehicles, we often care about a small set of rare scenarios where an accident is most likely to happen.
-Human users can intuitively edit a BEV layout and then use a generative model to output the corresponding street-view images for training or testing a driving system.
+Whereas most current approaches to synthetic training data involve a complex simulator or 3D reconstructed meshes, a controllable generative model is not only simpler but naturally provides diverse image generation.
+Another benefit provided by BEV generation is the ease of visualizing and editing traffic scenes.
+In the case of self-driving vehicles, we often care about a small set of rare scenarios where an accident is likely to happen.
+These corner-cases represent the long-tail distribution that is a key obstacle to robust autonomous driving~\cite{makansiExposingChallengingLong2021,breitensteinCornerCasesVisual2021}.
+Human users can intuitively edit a BEV layout and then use a generative model to output a diverse set of corresponding street-view images for the stress test of the driving system.
+As shown in Fig.\ref{fig:main_images}, our proposed \textbf{BEVGen} model can synthesize realistic street-view images from the BEV layout either collected from real world or provided by a driving simulator.